Academany/fabzero/w4/circuitdesign.md

 # Electronics design
+Welcome to the amazing world of electronics design.
+We will learn tools and acquire some skills to be able to design our own circuit boards, which together with the skills of Electronics Production will allow us to fabricate our own circuit boards.
+And this is not only super cool, but also a huge step in digital fabrication.
 There are several ways you can create your electronics design.
-Some of them include:
+These are just some that we will cover:
 * Drawing your circuit boards by hand.
 With the help of a template
 * Using [Eagle](https://www.autodesk.com/products/eagle/overview)
 * Using [Kicad](http://kicad-pcb.org/)